jurajtrappl/Solomon/README.md

-# Dedko - work in progress
+# Desmond - work in progress
 A mystical and old wise man who helps players during their adventures through beautiful worlds of Dungeons and Dragons.

 ## Commands